NURSING 3009 - Leadership and Transition to Practice

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Required ResourcesChang, E. and J. Daly 2016 Transitions in nursing: preparing for professional practice.
-Fourth Edition.
+Required ResourcesChang, E. and J. Daly 2020 Transitions in nursing: preparing for professional practice.
+Fifth Edition.
 Chatswood, Elsevier Australia.

 Learning & Teaching Activities

-- Face to face lectures – this course benefits from the real time delivery of content.
+Learning & Teaching ModesLectures – this course benefits from the real time delivery of content.
 Face to face lectures offer synchronous learning opportunities and enable students to quickly clarify complex descriptions and terminology.
 Much of the content for this course is presented by external speakers working in leadership roles within SA Health and other institutions.
-The Adelaide Nursing School supports the audio and video capture of lecture content as an aid to revision.
+These are available to you online and via zoom.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.WORKLOAD